rwthanalytics/moodle-local_learning_analytics/README.md

 # Learning Analytics for Moodle

-The following plugins offer a privacy-friendly Learning Analytics solution for Moodle.
+This project offers a privacy-friendly Learning Analytics solution for Moodle.
 The plugins integrate into Moodle courses and offer statistics to teachers and students.

 <p align="center">
   <img src="https://files.lfi.rwth-aachen.de/learning-analytics/2020-10-21-preview.gif" height="300">